Jobs As A Video Editor

 Identifying Your Goals

-Before diving in to Jobs As A Video Editor, be sure to clarify your objectives:
+Before committing deeply to Jobs As A Video Editor, be sure to clarify your objectives:

 • Audience: Who is watching your content—friends?